Dentamon/The-Blooket-Hack/README.md

 Go to the Blooket UI by clicking here!
 [Blooket UI](https://github.com/ZasticBradyn/BlooketUI)
 ## How to use the Blooket UI
 First, copy the script in the `Script.js` file.
-Go onto Blooket and type in `javascript:` into the adress bar.
+Go onto Blooket and type `javascript:` into the adress bar.
-Select the hack you want to use from the hack window!
+Select the hack you want to use from the GUI!
 If there is anything wrong, open an issue [here](https://github.com/ZasticBradyn/BlooketUI/issues/new)
 ### The Blooket UI is still under development, so not all hacks have been added.
 Please be patient.
 ### Blooket UI © copyright 2022 by zastix